axibase/axibase-collector-docs/jobs/examples/json/australia-weather/README.md

 ## Overview

-Download historical weather information from the [Bureau of Meteorology service](http://www.bom.gov.au) for a set of stations in New South Wales province.
+Download historical weather information from the [Bureau of Meteorology](http://www.bom.gov.au) for a set of stations in the New South Wales province.

-The Path field contains the `${ITEM}` placeholder so that multiple stations in New South Wales province can be queried with one configuration.
+The **Path** field contains the `${ITEM}` placeholder so that multiple stations in New South Wales province can be queried with one configuration.

 ## File